You may encounter little to no filtering on your network when using Securly for one of the following reasons:

 - Uncheck the checkbox for any other filtering extensions.

 - Make sure that all your public IP addresses are registered with Securly.

 - Make sure that your DNS is pointing to Securly.
 If not, manually change the DNS on your computer and point it to your regional cluster on Securly.

 Other web filters and firewalls

 Check your web filtering and firewall logs to ensure that you are not filtering or performing SSL decryption with another solution.
-For example, enabling DNS Rebinding Attack Prevention (Sonicwall) on firewalls cause filtering problems where sites were not getting blocked.
+For example, enabling DNS Rebinding Attack Prevention (SonicWall) on firewalls can cause filtering problems where sites are not getting blocked.
 Also, Meraki APs in DNS mode can cause problems with DNS filtering because they act as DNS forwarders which prevents DNS filtering from working correctly.